 Limit Hiring Referrals

 Hiring friends of friends is great but it significantly reduces the diversity of your team.
 Inviting job applications through external sources widens the network.
-Chances are you’ll inject different skills and energy as well as increasing the workplace’s diversity.
-All very good contributors to the workforce with the potential to excel.
+Chances are you’ll inject different skills and energy as well as increase the workplace’s diversity.
+All are very good contributors to the workforce with the potential to excel.

 Use Skill Assessments